Createdd/Writing/2019/articles/JupyterVSCode.md

 ## Using python files with jupyter functionality

 In VSCode you can us the jupyter functionality as cells in python files.
-Executing the cells or running the command `Run Current File in Python Interactive window` opens an executed, notebook similar, overview:
+Executing the cells or running the command `Run Current File in Python Interactive window` opens an executed, notebook-similar overview:

 ![Run cells in VSCode](http://g.recordit.co/JM7RyyjISc.gif)